GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-SP-v3-on-Debian-based-Linux-Distribution.md

 Please remember to **replace all occurencences** of:

--   the `example.org` value with the SP domain name
 -   the `sp.example.org` value with the Full Qualified Domain Name of the Service Provider.

 [TOC](#table-of-contents)